MillionConcepts/lhorizon/readme.md

 you have ideas for large new features or major architectural changes, we encourage you to discuss them with us first;
 please email mstclair@millionconcepts.com

 ## acknowledgements

 The development of `lhorizon` has been supported partly by a NASA Solar System Observations grant, "Remote Measurement of Lunar Heat Flow From Earth Based Radio Astronomy" (PI Matthew Siegler).

+## licensing

+You can do almost anything with this software that you like, subject only to the extremely permissive terms of the [BSD 3-Clause License](LICENSE).